githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
 7. install react framework
 8. Install bootstrap and import it
-9. Install mongodb via 'apt-get' and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'
+9. Commands to install mongodb via 'apt-get'
+10. Commands start mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'

 Tha directory tree for the OctoFit Tracker App